Guidomo10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8) this script prints results of addition
 9) This script prints results of division
 10) This script prints results of exponentiation
-11) this scripts convert number from base to 10
+11) this script convert number from base to 10
+12) This script prints all combination of two letters with restriction